What Is a Stacked Bar Chart?

 How Do You Create a Clustered Stacked Bar Chart in Excel?

-A clustered stacked bar chart combines the key features of the stacked bar chart and the clustered bar chart.
-Clustering shows users that the data is related.
+A clustered stacked bar chart combines the key features of the stacked bar chart and the clustered bar chart, in order to show related data.

 A simple way to do this is to put a blank row between the sets of data.
-To add space in Excel, select the column of data after where the space is needed, right-click, and select Insert.
+To add space in Excel, select the column of data after where you need the space, right-click, and select Insert.

 How to Make a Clustered Stacked Bar Chart in Excel